JackieC1993/gemini-api-key-acquire/readme.md

 5. Click the `Create API key in new project` button

 6. You should now see a modal like the one below except, with your API key and a copy button.
+(Note: API key and button not shown for privacy reasons)

 <img src="./assets/key-created.png" alt="API key created" width="300"/>